 Subsection 1.3: My rights during service delivery The People: My rights have meaningful effect through the actions and behaviours of others.
 Te Tiriti:Service providers recognise Māori mana motuhake (self-determination).
 As service providers: We provide services and support to people in a way that upholds their rights and complies with legal requirements.
 FA The Code of Health and Disability Services Consumers' Rights (the Code) is displayed in English and te reo Māori.
-The general manager (interviewed) demonstrated how it is also provided in welcome packs in the language most appropriate for the resident to ensure they are fully informed of their rights.
+The relief general manager (interviewed) demonstrated how it is also given in welcome packs in the language most appropriate for the resident to ensure they are fully informed of their rights.
 Subsection 1.5: I am protected from abuse The People: I feel safe and protected from abuse.
 Te Tiriti: Service providers provide culturally and clinically safe services for Māori, so they feel safe and are protected from abuse.
 As service providers: We ensure the people using our services are safe and protected from abuse.
-FA Bupa Glenburn's policies prevent any form of institutional racism, discrimination, coercion, harassment, or any other exploitation.
+FA The organisational policies prevent any form of institutional racism, discrimination, coercion, harassment, or any other exploitation.
 There are established policies, and protocols to respect resident's property, including an established process to manage and protect resident finances.
-All staff at Glenburn are trained in and aware of professional boundaries, as evidenced in orientation documents and ongoing education records.
-Staff interviewed (four caregivers, four registered nurses (including two unit-coordinators), kitchen manager, maintenance and a cleaner) demonstrated an understanding of professional boundaries when interviewed.
+All staff at Cedar Manor are trained in, and aware of professional boundaries as evidenced in orientation documents and ongoing education records.
+Staff (five caregivers, three registered nurses, cook, two laundry assistants, cleaner, and maintenance officer), and management demonstrated an understanding of professional boundaries when interviewed.
 Subsection 1.7: I am informed and able to make choices The people: I know I will be asked for my views.
 My choices will be respected when making decisions about my wellbeing.
 If my choices cannot be upheld, I will be provided with information that supports me to understand why.
 Te Tiriti: High-quality services are provided that are easy to access and navigate.
 Providers give clear and relevant messages so that individuals and whānau can effectively manage their own health, keep well, and live well.
-As service providers: We provide people using our services or their legal representatives with the information necessary to make informed decisions in accordance with their rights FA There are organisational policies around informed consent.
+As service providers: We provide people using our services or their legal representatives with the information necessary to make informed decisions in accordance with their rights and their ability to exercise independence, choice, and FA There are policies around informed consent.
 Staff and management have a good understanding of the organisational process to ensure informed consent for all residents (including Māori, who may wish to involve whānau for collective decision making).
-Interviews with three family/whānau (two hospital, and one psychogeriatric), and six residents (two hospital and four rest home) confirmed their choices regarding decisions and their wellbeing is respected.
+Interviews with six family (two hospital, one rest home, and three dementia level), and six residents (three hospital and three rest home) confirmed their choices regarding decisions and their wellbeing is respected.